eloquenza/favs-project--event-driven-services/README.md

 ## Further information

-Most of the high-level information is described in an appropriate document inside the [./documentation](./documentation) directory.
+All further information is described in an appropriate document inside the [./documentation](./documentation) directory.

 The following topics can be viewed there: